Development

 CI

 We run all training pipeline steps with a minimal config on pull requests.
 It runs on the same hardware as a production run.
-Make sure to use [skip ci] directive in the PR description not to trigger the run it if not needed to save resources.
+Make sure to use [skip ci] directive in the PR description not to trigger the run if it’s not intended to save resources.
 If you do run it, minimize pushing to the branch.

 Ideally every new push to PR without [skip ci] should mean to test the new changes using CI.